-- Run just a couple of inches of hot water in a clean bath tub.
-(If any friends or family members offer to help, ask them to clean your bathtub and then hold the baby while you take your sitz bath.)
+- Run just a couple of inches of very warm water in a clean bath tub.
+If any friends or family members offer to help, ask them to clean your bathtub and then hold the baby while you take your bath.

-- Add muslin bag and allow the herbs to steep in the hot water.
+- Add muslin bag and allow the bath herbs to steep in the hot water.

 - You may want to wear a sweatshirt or t-shirt to keep your upper body warm as you sit in shallow water.

 - Once the water temperature is comfortable, relax in your sitz bath for 15-20 minutes.

 - Gently pat dry with organic cotton towels or air dry if possible.